tbreijak/jekyll-pithy/_posts/2016-02-24-Bewitching-New-Media.md

 	The power behind it resembles the power of no-action, the powerful passive.
 	It is *bewitching*.
 	It interferes with growth, conflict, and destruction, and these forces are different in its presence.
-	“Entertainment” is an unsatisfactory wordfor what it encloses or projects or makes possible.
+	“Entertainment” is an unsatisfactory word for what it encloses or projects or makes possible.
 	No good has come of it.
 (45)

 And later (and I realize this is a lot of quoting and a lot of reading that wasn’t assigned, but I think (maybe) that it’s important, and I promise that I’ll relate it to Chun eventually…